What to bring

 • Any medication you may need.
 Plants/grasses can cause hay fever.
 Be prepared.

-Advice for Walkers
+Advice for walkers

 Walkers on the island need to be aware that there is a farm operating on Motutapu.
 Much of the poled walking track is over working farm paddocks.
 Please take note of the following: